The Florence Congleton Scholarship Award

 The Florence Congleton Scholarship is to support an African woman studying here in the School of Education.

 The School of Education is an Associated School of UNESCO and the Florence Congleton Scholarship is now assigned to a female research student from Africa who wishes to pursue study in one of the UNESCO themes of education for peace, democracy, human rights and sustainable development (or related issues).

 The award will be made each year, providing sufficient funds are in the Award Account and will be for one year's study fees.

 Value of Award

-The scholarship pays overseas tuition fees for one year of full-time study, which would lead to MA/MEd.
-A contribution of towards accommodation is also included.
-A student wishing to continue to the PhD programme would have to find the remaining fees and costs themselves.
+The scholarship pays fees for one year of full time study, which would lead to MA/MEd.
+A contribution towards accommodation is also included.
+Any student wishing to continue to the PhD programme would have to find the remaining fees and costs themselves.

-- Be a woman aged between 22 and 35 years of age on 1st October in the year in which they take up the Scholarship
+- Women aged between 22 and 35 years of age on 1st October in the year in which they take up the Scholarship.

-- Be a citizen of an African Commonwealth country or non-white resident of Southern Africa and not normally a resident in the UK
+- They must be a citizen of an African Commonwealth country or a non-white resident of Southern Africa and not normally a resident in the UK

 How to Apply